Were you injured in an accident that wasn't your fault?

 Road traffic accidents involving cars, motorbikes and all other vehicles in Dumbarton are relatively frequent.
 Statistics from accidents reported to the police show a total of 168 accidents (145 slight accidents, 23 serious accidents and fatal accidents) in 2013 in West Dunbartonshire local authority district.
 By 2014 accidents decreased to 135.

-Our panel of qualified road traffic accident solicitors have vast experience in getting the best damages for claimants who have sustained an injury in a car accident in Dumbarton.
+The panel of qualified road traffic accident solicitors have vast experience in getting the best damages for claimants who have sustained an injury in a car accident in Dumbarton.

 Work accident statistics in Dumbarton